|By||Juanjo Diaz de Argandoña / M.Bret|

 Actually, some of the ways to the top are included into the longest of all Pyrenees range, shorted by vertical distance.
 With valleys down to 650 meters, there are more than 2.000 meters to be covered before touching the summit.

-This prominence, together with the great challenge needed to conquer it, had made Pic du Canigó a mountain to look at, being the center of multiple events from Spanish and French people all over the year.
+This prominence, together with the great challenge needed to conquer it, had made Pic du Canigó a mountain to look at, being the center of multiple events from Catalan people of both sides all over the year.
 One of the most important ones occur on 24th of June.

 What maybe some people didn’t know, until now, is that its summit hides one of the greatest views in Europe, and it becomes even better when you discover that it is not happening all the time, but just a couple of days though the year.